opendatahub-io/distributed-workloads/examples/kfto-sft-feast-rag/README.md

 Before you begin, ensure you have the following setup:

 * An OpenShift cluster with OpenShift AI (RHOAI) 2.20+ installed:
-  * The `dashboard`, `trainingoperator` and `workbenches` components enabled
+  * The `dashboard`, `trainingoperator` and `workbenches` components enabled.
-* Workbench with medium size container, 1 NVIDIA GPU accelerator, and cluster storage of 200GB.
+* Workbench with medium size container, 1 NVIDIA GPU / 1 AMD GPU accelerator, and cluster storage of 200GB.
-* Sufficient worker nodes for your configuration(s) with NVIDIA GPUs (Ampere-based or newer recommended)
+* Sufficient worker nodes for your configuration(s) with NVIDIA GPUs (Ampere-based or newer recommended) or AMD GPUs depending on your environment.
-* A dynamic storage provisioner supporting RWX PVC provisioning
+* A dynamic storage provisioner supporting RWX PVC provisioning.
 * A standalone Milvus deployment.
 See example [here](https://github.com/rh-aiservices-bu/llm-on-openshift/tree/main/vector-databases/milvus#deployment).

 ***